Data-Science-in-Mechanical-Engineering/rddc/README.md

 # Experience Transfer for Robust Direct Data-Driven Control

-This repository contains the supplementary code for the paper "Experience Transfer for Robust Direct Data-Driven Control"
+This repository contains the supplementary code for the paper "Experience Transfer for Robust Direct Data-Driven Control" A preprint of the paper can be found on [arXiv](https://arxiv.org/abs/2306.16973).

 ![Trajectories of the quadcopters with the robust controller](https://github.com/Data-Science-in-Mechanical-Engineering/rddc/assets/76944030/a7d45ef1-78b7-44b6-9814-8b7c38e8fadf)